Ace Tone FM-2

 To gain a deeper understanding of this miraculous FM-2, let’s also take a look at its siblings.

 ・Ace Tone FM-3 FUZZ MASTER: The successor to the FM-2.
-This model has evolved into a 2-in-1 design combining a fuzz and a booster.While it possesses a thick, raw sound reminiscent of the BIG MUFF, it feels more refined than the FM-2.
-Its enclosure design and specifications hint at a lineage leading to the later Roland BeeBaa, making it a fascinating unit that seems to tell the story of Mr. Hashigo’s journey in pursuit of sound.
+This model has evolved into a 2-in-1 fuzz and booster unit.While it possesses a thick, raw sound reminiscent of the BIG MUFF, it feels more refined than the FM-2.
+Its enclosure design and specifications hint at a lineage leading to the later Roland BeeBaa, making it a fascinating unit that seems to tell the story of Mr. Hashigo’s journey in sound exploration.

 This is not merely the “discovery of old equipment.”
 It is the moment when a small life—one that might have been buried in history without ever making a sound—begins to beat strongly once again after decades have passed.

-The spirit of craftsmanship forged by Ace Tone and Ikutaro Hashigo transcends time and borders, continuing to stir our hearts and inspire our creativity to this day.
+The spirit of craftsmanship forged by Ace Tone and Mr. Ikutaro Hashigo transcends time and borders, continuing to stir our hearts and ignite our creativity to this day.

-We sincerely hope that these miraculous fuzz pedals, arriving from Jakarta, will produce wonderful sounds at their new owners’ feet and brightly illuminate the future of the endless journey that is music.
+We sincerely hope that these miraculous fuzz pedals, arriving from Jakarta, will produce wonderful sounds at the feet of their new owners and brightly illuminate the future of the endless journey that is music.

 Written by: TCGAKKI Sano, Assistant Store Manager - Effector Expert Appraiser

-Known as one of the industry’s foremost record enthusiasts, he specializes in ’70s hard rock and progressive rock.
-His favorite instrument is the Gibson Flying V. He is also well-known in the retro gaming community as a collector.
+Known as one of the industry’s top record enthusiasts, he specializes in ’70s hard rock and progressive rock.
+His favorite instrument is a Gibson Flying V. He is also well-known in the retro gaming community as a collector.

-TCGAKKI is the undisputed Effector specialist, a Effector master who appraises and inspects over 2,000 Effector units annually.
+TCGAKKI As our undisputed Effector specialist, he is a Effector master who appraises and inspects over 2,000 Effector units annually.

-Qualifications & Experience: 20 years as a musical instrument appraiser; contributor and consultant for publications such as Guitar Magazine
+Qualifications and Experience: 20 years as a musical instrument appraiser; contributor and supervising editor for Guitar Magazine and other publications

 If you found this article helpful, please show your support!